jz-fun/jz-fun.github.io/_pages/about.md

 Zhuo Sun is a **tenure-track Assistant Professor** in the School of Statistics and Data Science, and also affiliated to Institute of Big Data Research at Shanghai University of Finance and Economics.
-- Visiting Reseacher at Imperial College London, collaborating with Prof. Harrison Bohua Zhu, Prof. Yingzhen Li and Prof. Samir Bhatt.
+- Visiting Reseacher at Imperial College London.
 - Ph.D. in Machine Learning and Computational Statistics: on variational inference & meta-learning & Monte Carlo... from University College London (supervised by Prof. François-Xavier Briol and Prof. Jinghao-Xue) and a master degree in statistical science from University of Oxford (supervised by Prof. George Deligiannidis).

 ---